 We aim to develop excellent writers, readers and audiences across our demographic and geography, with a view to enriching lives, improving social cohesion and enhancing health and wellbeing.

-Registered Office: Literature Works, C/O Peninsula Arts Office, Roland Levinsky Building,
+Registered Office: Literature Works, C/O The Arts Institute Office, Roland Levinsky Building,

 Plymouth University, Drake Circus, Plymouth, PL48AA